Addictions; Clinical Research; Emergency Medicine

 Dr Lynch’s EMS interests are focused on critical care transport.
 In addition to working with Mercy Flight of Western New York, he also provides advisement to the Western Regional Emergency Medicine Advisory Committee (WREMAC) and has served as a regional representative to the New York State Emergency Medical Advisory Committee (SEMAC).
 Additionally, he serves as medical director for several fire departments as well as the Amherst Police Department’s Emergency Response Team.
 He has served as co-author of several pre-hospital related publications.
 He also has co-authored a textbook chapter in EMS Medicine.

-Dr. Lynch is a leader in addiction medicine.
+Dr. Lynch is a national leader in addiction medicine.
 He serves on the Erie County Opioid Epidemic Task force along with the New York State Buprenorphine work group and is a medication assisted treatment specialist for the Erie County and New York State Departments of Health.
 He is also a technical advisor for the New York State Department of Health.
 He is works tirelessly to educate first responders, the medical community, and members of the public on naloxone, overdose, and treatment options.
-In fact, he has given lectures throughout New York State and various cities across the country.
+He regularly lectures throughout New York State and across the country on substance use disorder and effectively linking patients to care.
 He has even presented internationally in Sydney, Australia.
 Dr. Lynch is actively involved in research and is leading a project to provide widespread access to buprenorphine and expedited linkage to treatment centers in the emergency departments across Western New York.
-With the support of the New York State Department of health, he has pioneered the development of a novel statewide electronic referral network known as the MATTERS Network (www.mattersnetwork.org)
+With the support of the New York State Department of health, he has pioneered the development of a novel statewide electronic referral network known as New York MATTERS (www.newyorkmatters.org).

 Dr. Lynch values time with his family and friends.
 He currently serves on the board of directors at the United Way of Buffalo and Erie County along with the 100 Club of Buffalo.
 He enjoys time outside cycling, skiing, and he is always looking for the next home renovation project to start!
 After nearly a year of training, he completed his first Iron Man 70.3 Race in the summer of 2019 and hopes to compete in many more!